 Would you make a good agricultural worker?
 Sokanu's free assessment reveals your exact compatibility with this career, your strengths, and any unique areas of interest.Take the career test

 An agricultural worker will typically do the following:

 Agricultural workers usually work outdoors in all kinds of weather.
 Those who work as animal breeders may travel from farm to farm to consult with farmers, ranchers, and managers about their livestock.

 Agricultural workers’ work can be difficult.
 To harvest fruits and vegetables by hand, workers frequently bend and crouch.
 They also lift and carry crops and tools.
-Workers may have limited access to drinking water and bathrooms while working in fields.
+Workers may have limited access to drinking water and bathrooms while working in the fields.

 Agricultural workers risk exposure to pesticides sprayed on crops or plants.
 However, exposure can be minimal if safety procedures are followed.
 Tractors and other farm machinery can cause serious injury, so workers must be constantly alert.
 Agricultural workers who work directly with animals risk being bitten or kicked.